 Definition of Paradox

-The term Paradox is from the Greek “paradoxon” that means contrary to expectations, existing belief or perceived opinion.
-Actually, paradox is a statement that appears to be self-contradictory or silly but may include a latent truth.
+The term Paradox is from the Greek word “paradoxon” that means contrary to expectations, existing belief or perceived opinion.
+It is a statement that appears to be self-contradictory or silly but may include a latent truth.
 It is also used to illustrate an opinion or statement contrary to accepted traditional ideas.
 A paradox is often used to make a reader think over an idea in innovative way.

 Examples of Paradox